-Cynthia Richman is a partner in Gibson, Dunn & Crutcher’s Washington, D.C. office.
-She currently practices in the firm’s Litigation Department and is a member of the firm’s Antitrust and Competition Practice Group.
+Cynthia (“Cindy”) Richman is a partner in the Washington, D.C. office of Gibson, Dunn & Crutcher.
+She practices in the firm’s Litigation Department and is Global Co-Chair of the firm’s Antitrust and Competition Practice Group.

 Ms. Richman has experience handling a wide variety of antitrust matters in a broad range of industries, such as microprocessors and other high-technology products, airlines, retail food services, pharmaceuticals, chemicals, defense, travel, and music.
 Her practice includes defending companies before state and federal courts, including appellate courts, in matters alleging a range of antitrust-based claims, such as price-fixing, tying, bundling, and other single-firm conduct theories.
 In addition, over the past decade, Ms. Richman has been continuously involved in representing targets of international cartel and antitrust-related grand jury investigations by the DOJ and antitrust enforcers around the world.

 Ms. Richman has also represented clients in general litigation and appellate matters.
 She was part of the team that convinced the D.C.
 Circuit to vacate a rule promulgated by the Federal Communications Commission (FCC) that restricted the number of subscribers cable companies can serve (Comcast Corp. v.
 FCC, 579 F.3d 1 (D.C.
 Cir.
 2009)) and also assisted with a successful challenge to an FCC Order finding that that a cable company violated the program carriage rules and discriminated against an unaffiliated video programming vendor (Comcast Cable Commc’ns, LLC v.
 FCC, 717 F.3d 982 (D.C.
 Cir.
 2013)).